Burhan7777/Scribble/Features.md

 13) Arrange notes by date created etc:
 14) Add 30 days trial login through google: DONE
 15) Get premium bar at the top of the screen: DONE
-16) Days remaining in the premium bar:
+16) Days remaining in the premium bar: DONE
 17) Lock the whole app:
 18) Bottom bar features like google keep:
 19) In-App product to buy product with one time payment: